rern/RuneAudio_Addons/guideline.md

 	- omit > `Install` button always enable, no `Uninstall` button
 - run once addons:
 	- omit but `redis-cli hset addons <alias> 1` in install script > `Install` button disable after run

-**`'rollback'`** - for rollback to previous version
-- before merge to master brance, create a branch and name as current `'version'`
-- edit `'rollback'` to this branch name and will be the rollback version

-**`'needspace'`**
-- MB: downloaded packages files + installed files + downloaded files + decompress files
-- omit for 1 MB or less

 **`'buttonlabel'`** - for non-install only
 - `'Link'` - for information only (open `'sourceurl'`)